The Revenue Plateau | Bill Foss

 "I have a range problem.
 The business is performing exactly as far as my current identity can hold."

-Strategy can push you past the ceiling temporarily.
-Identity expansion is what allows you to stay there.
-The new level needs a founder who can hold it — not just reach it.
+Strategy can push you past the ceiling for a while.
+Range expansion is what lets you stay there.
+The new level needs a person who can hold it, not just reach it.

 • The plateau becomes a floor.
 The number that was the ceiling becomes the baseline.
-Revenue stabilizes at a new level rather than correcting back — because the identity running the system can now contain it.
+Revenue settles at a new level instead of correcting back, because the identity running the system can now hold it.

 • Growth feels lighter.
 Not because the work gets easier.
 Because the internal resistance that was generating the corrections is gone.
 Forward movement stops producing the same friction.

 • The resets stop.
-The client that always left at the wrong time, the team situation that always surfaced at the ceiling — those patterns dissolve.
+The client that always left at the wrong time, the team situation that always surfaced at the ceiling, those patterns dissolve.
 Not because circumstances changed.
-Because the identity that was generating the correction changed.
+Because the identity generating the correction changed.

-• Tactics begin working differently.
-The same strategies that produced temporary movement before now produce durable growth.
-Because the operator running them has expanded to hold the results they generate.
+• Tactics start working differently.
+The same strategies that produced temporary movement before now produce durable growth, because the person running them has expanded to hold the results they generate.

 1

-Identify the current identity range with precision — the floor, the ceiling, and the specific conditions that trigger the correction.
-Most founders have never mapped this.
+Identify your current identity range precisely.
+The floor, the ceiling, and the specific conditions that trigger the correction.
+Most people have never mapped this.
 Making it explicit is where the work begins.

 2

-Understand what's at the ceiling — what specifically the identity hasn't claimed at the next level.
+Understand what is at the ceiling.
+What specifically the identity has not claimed at the next level.
 Exposure.
 Responsibility.
-A version of success that doesn't match the self-concept.
-Each founder's upper limit is specific.
-Generic range work won't move a specific ceiling.
+A version of success that does not match the self-concept.
+Every upper limit is specific.
+Generic range work will not move a specific ceiling.

 3

 This is the identity shift itself.
-Not a mindset change — a structural installation of the identity that can hold the next level.
+A structural installation of the identity that can hold the next level.
 This is what SHIFT I.O.S. is built to do.

 4

-Identify and address the specific patterns that have been functioning as correction mechanisms.
-Not externally — at the identity level where they originate.
+Identify and address the specific patterns that have been working as correction mechanisms.
+Not externally.
+At the identity level where they start.

 5

-Allow the expanded range to establish a new floor.
-This requires holding the upper level through the period when the old identity would have generated a reset — and confirming that the new identity can sustain it.
+Let the expanded range set a new floor.
+This means holding the upper level through the stretch where the old identity would have generated a reset, and confirming that the new identity can sustain it.

 This applies to you if:

 You have a real revenue ceiling that has reset at least twice.
-You've optimized the business and the number keeps returning.
+You have optimized the business and the number keeps returning.
 Strong periods are followed by corrections, and the corrections bring you back to the same range.
-You've stopped believing the problem is purely operational but haven't been able to identify what else it is.
-You're ready to look at the identity running the system rather than the system itself.
+You have stopped believing the problem is purely operational, and you have not been able to name what else it is.
+You are ready to look at the identity running the system instead of the system itself.

 This is not the right fit if:

-You've only been in business for a short period and haven't yet established consistent revenue at any level.
-Early-stage volatility is normal and isn't a plateau — it's growth.
-If you're looking for a revenue strategy or sales system, those exist and have their place.
-This work happens at the identity level beneath the strategy.
-If you're unwilling to look there, the tactical approaches are the right starting point.
+You have only been in business a short while and have not established consistent revenue at any level yet.
+Early volatility is normal, and it is not a plateau.
+It is growth.
+If you are looking for a revenue strategy or a sales system, those exist and have their place.
+This works at the identity level beneath the strategy.
+If you are not willing to look there, the tactical approaches are the right starting point.

-The tactics weren't wrong.
+The tactics were not wrong.
 The range running beneath them was the constraint.

-You've been past the number.
+You have been past the number.
 You know what it feels like up there.
-The question is why you keep coming back down — and the answer isn't in the business.
+The question is why you keep coming back down, and the answer is not in the business.